WpW: LSCache New Feature Roundup!

 You can eliminate URLs with certain query strings from being cached.

-if you don’t want to cache any page that is rendered in a purple color scheme, you could enter
+if you don’t want to cache any page that is rendered in a colorized way, you could enter

 http://example.com/page?color=purple as well as